alerav2j/test-ubuntu/README.md

 # Onboarding Instructions
 ## Intial Configuration and prerequisites
 1. Download all *.sh files in this repo.
+Files to download include:
+   1. ubuntu-stig-remediation-v5.sh
+   2. install-prerequisites-ubuntu.sh
-2. If you have not already done so, ensure your local password meets the following requirements:
+3. If you have not already done so, ensure your local password meets the following requirements:
    1. Length: 14+ characters
    2. lowercase: at least 1
    3. upercase: at least 1
    4. number: at least 1
    5. special: at least 1
-3. Update your device with one of the following options:
+4. Update your device with one of the following options:
    1. Open terminal through the GUI (Show Apps) or with ctrl+alt+t
       1. Type in this command, and let it complete
       2. ```sudo apt update && sudo apt upgrade -y```